Rollover Truck Accident Lawyers in Augusta

 Were you injured in a rollover accident with a big truck?
 If so, you may be entitled to compensation for your injuries.
-You need an Augusta truck accident lawyer on your team.
+Call Chris Hudson Law Group right away at (706) 863-6600 or fill in our contact form and a member of our team will call you back.

 Because a truck has a high center of gravity, they are more likely to flip over in certain conditions.
 When a truck driver loses control of his rig, and it flips over, this is known as a “rollover accident.”
 These types of accidents are usually caused by the negligence of the truck driver or the trucking company.
 When a truck rolls over, it can endanger the cars around it and cause an accident.
 Rollover accidents can be extremely harmful to those involved.